-Brake drums rotate with the wheel and house the brake components.
+Auto brake drums rotate with the wheel and house the brake components.
 When engaged, the shoes push out against the inside of the drum.
-This cylinder (and other components within the brake system) can wear out.
-This slows the wheel (and the car, truck, SUV, or minivan).
+This cylinder, and other components within the brake system, can wear out.
+This slows the wheel, which slows the car, truck, SUV, or minivan.
 When this system is not maintained or needs repairs, it can cause dangerous driving conditions.
-Brake drums are very different than disc brakes with rotors, and how they are maintained is in our area of expertise.
+Brake drums are very different than disc brakes with rotors, and how they are maintained is in 12th Street Auto Care Center’s area of expertise.

-Brake shoes commonly wear away from rubbing that occurs when you brake.
+Auto brake shoes and drums commonly wear away from rubbing that occurs when you brake.
 This common wear and tear that happens on any vehicle.
 A service advisor should inspect the brake drum anytime there is squealing or grinding during braking.
-If repair or replacement is needed, it is a very straight forward process for our service techs.
+If repair or replacement is needed, it is a very straightforward process for our ASE-certified auto service techs.

-Our inspection will reveal which components are causing the issue.
-If brake shoes need replacement, we can give you the cost and several options.
+Inspections done at our Sioux Falls, SD auto repair shop reveal which components are causing issues.
+If your car, truck, van or SUV’s brake shoes need replacement, we can give you the cost and several options.
 If it is another vehicle components, appropriate recommendations will be given.
 If driving continues after the shoes are completely worn out, metal brake components grind against the drum.
 If the brake drum is damaged badly enough, it will need to be resurfaced or replaced.

 Napa Service Assistant